sborrego/R-with-ggplot-data-visualization/README.md

 # R with ggplot2: Data Visualization
 University of South Florida - Fall Workshop
-Thursday, November 16th, 2023
+Tuesday, January 13th, 2024
-9:30 am - 11:00 am EST
+9:00 am - 10:30 am EST

 The goal for this workshop is to build on the fundamental R skills introduced in [previous workshops](https://github.com/sborrego/r-programming-an-introduction) and focus on data visualization.
-We will predominately use packages from Tidyverse including the powerful and popular ggplot2.
+We will predominately use R packages from Tidyverse including the powerful and popular ggplot2.
 This is a hands-on workshop, please follow the installation and RStudio access instructions provided prior to the date of the workshop.

 ## Install R and RStudio or get access on Posit (Formerly RStudio Cloud)

 To participate in this workshop you will need to have access to the programming language R and RStudio - see the options below.
 Please be prepared and have R and RStudio setup using either method before the workshop.
 If you are experience any trouble with installation, please contact me prior to the workshop **staceyborrego@gmail.com**.

+If you are using RStudio on your own computer, I also recommend that you install the Tidyverse package ahead of time.
+You may run into errors and will need to update your version of R and/or RStudio.
+Please reach out if you run into any issues.

 ### Option 1 - **recommended**